cybercog/php-contracts-weblog/CONTRIBUTING.md

-# Contributing to Weblog Contracts
+# Contributing to Weblog PHP Contracts

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.